tfp-photonics/treams/README.md

 The package "**p**eriodic **T**-matrix **s**cattering **a**lgorithms" provides a
-framework to simplify computations of the electromagnetic scattering of waves at finite and periodically infinite arrangements of particles.
-All methods are suitable for the use of chiral materials.
+framework to simplify computations of the electromagnetic scattering of waves at finite and at periodic arrangements of particles.

 ## Installation